Sameer484/gh_pages/_posts/2023-10-09-Api-security-part2.md

 ## Api documentation or Reversing enpoints

-Here, we will be doing some automated api documentation using some of the tools installed previously.
+Here, we will be doing some automated API documentation using some of the tools installed previously.
 There are many ways to make the api documentation but i will cover the most easiest and automated way.
+In this whole series, I will be using CrAPI as a vulnerable website.
+You can check my part-1 blog to know how to setup this environment.
+In this blog, I'll create API documentation of CrAPI website.
+So follow along with me.

 - Open the terminal and type `mitmweb` .
 This will  run the intercepter on port 8081.
 Open the browser and open the page in `127.0.0.1:8081`
  ![Image](/assets/img/api/mitmweb.png)